 Police Nab Alleged Mugger as he Runs Past Headquarters

-A Saugus man was arrested and charged with unarmed robbery Friday morning, after an officer said he witnessed the crime and pursued the suspect on foot through downtown Malden.
+A Saugus man was robbery Friday morning, after an officer said he witnessed the crime and pursued the suspect on foot through downtown Malden.

 Youssef Elketebi, 18, allegedly gave chase down Exchange Street after a witnesses alerted the officer – who was responding to an unrelated motor vehicle accident – about the ongoing crime.